Bartvds/demo-travis-gh-pages/README.md

 Intermediate skills

--	Be comfortable using Github and ready to get hands-on with continuous integration.
+-	Be comfortable using Github and ready to get hands-on with continuous deployment.
 -	Have some skill in reading docs and figuring things out if something unexpected turns up.
 -	Have some experience configuring Grunt tasks and use it to build a static website.